bbauska/W3Cx-2of5/README.md

 <h3 id="ch1-1-2">1.1.2 Module 1 – Content</h3>

-**1.1 Introduction:** A video that introduces the content of Module 1.
+<b>.1 Introduction:</b> A video that introduces the content of Module 1.

-**1.2 The big three:** Learn about the basic tools you will use to code for the Web including hypertext and Web browsers.
+<b>1.2 The big three:</b> Learn about the basic tools you will use to code
+for the Web including hypertext and Web browsers.

-**1.3 Elements, tags and attributes:** Here you will begin learning about the functions of the different types of code.
+<b>1.3 Elements, tags and attributes:</b> Here you will begin learning
+about the functions of the different types of code.

-**1.4 Character encoding:** To make you familiarized with international features.
+<b>1.4 Character encoding:</b> To make you familiarized with international
+features.

-**1.5 Best practices, the wisdom:** Studying other people's mistakes is a great way to avoid the same pitfalls.
+<b>1.5 Best practices, the wisdom:</b> Studying other people's mistakes is
+a great way to avoid the same pitfalls.

-**1.6 More on tags:** Review of the tags we have just learned about and get started on your course project.
+<b>1.6 More on tags:</b> Review of the tags we have just learned about and
+get started on your course project.

 <h3 id="ch1-2-1">1.2.1 Vague But Exciting!</h3>